OCB7D2D/OcbClaimAutoRepair/README.md

 ### Version 0.8.1

 - Add initial config for darkness falls A21 compatibility
+  Unlocks at laborer class Advanced Engineering Level 4 Or with any other class at workbench perk level 3

 ### Version 0.8.0